GlenMerlin/PHPSessionsTutorial/README.md

     ?>
 </p>
 ```
-This checks if there is anything in the tasks variable inside the PHP session. if there are, it adds "you have `x` amount of tasks".
-For example, if John Doe enters his name, and then adds 100 tasks using our forms.
-The index.php page will read
+This checks if there is anything in the tasks variable inside the PHP session.
+If there are, it adds "you have `x` amount of tasks".
+For example, if John Doe enters his name, and then adds 100 tasks using our forms, the index.php page will read:

-"Welcome John Doe, you have 100 tasks".
+"Welcome John Doe, you have 100 tasks."

-As you can probably see, Sessions apply to your entire website and can be accessed on any page.
+As you can probably see, sessions apply to your entire website and can be accessed on any page.
 So what is our next logical step?
 Lets see how to remove a session variable or simply delete everything.

+# Deleting PHP Sessions: